bumptech/nitro/docs/nitro.md

 ------

-Nitro tracks detail error codes and has explanations for issues that may arise during the execution of your pgoram.
+Nitro tracks detail error codes and has explanations for issues that may arise during the execution of your program.

 Nitro errors are thread-local, so it is safe to assume the error number Nitro returns to your thread was triggered by you.